World Builder: Functionality

-The map is organized in compass directions and up/down as was common in earlier interactive fiction.
-Characters can be defined to move around independently and interacted with.
-There is also a special provision for weapons, which have a stochastic impact just as the dice of role-playing games.
-The game system includes QuickDraw vector graphics, a scripting language and digitized sound.
-A large number of games were made and released in circulation, many after the application was made freeware in 1995.
-The software does not support 32 bit addressing and hence games created with it are not compatible with System 7 or later.
+A large number of games were made and released in circulation, many after the application was made freeware with the release of version 1.2 in 1995.
+The software did not support 32-bit addressing until version 1.2 and hence games created with prior versions are not compatible with System 7 or later.
 A ResEdit hack was provided to allow the program (and its games) to run on System 7 to 9 but sounds would not play on Power PC Macs.

 Ray Dunakin, author of numerous titles using the game development system, contributed various documentation and supporting files for the World Builder 1.2 release.